tomazvila/dotfiles/README.md

 ## TODO

 - [ ] Fix password for user creation with ansible script
+- [ ] Provision nix configuration with ansible

 ## EndGame

 1. [x] Setup user on target machine
 2. [x] Install docker
-3. [ ] Install nix and its derivatives
+3. [x] Install nix and its derivatives
 4. [ ] Install nix home-manager and use it to install and setup
     - [ ] neovim
     - [ ] tmux